 - West Main Street presents you two gardens:

 - The Pioneer Garden in Royal Spring Park on South Water Street is located at the Big Spring, discovered in 1774.
 The site hosts two dry-stack raised bed herb gardens built by Boy Scouts Austin Anderson and Austin Abshire.to show plants native to Kentucky, or what a settler would have carried with them for survival building their home in the wilderness.

-- The Victorican Gardens: Yes “i can” is part of the name at least until a horticulturalist attacks with a sharp spade or hoe.
+- The Victorican Gardens: Yes “i can” is part of the name at least until a horticulturalist reshapes it with a sharp spade or hoe.
 Located on North Water Street at the site of the 1870’s residence and 1892 Scott County Jail, the gardens are in the beginning of development to provide artistic inspiration and flowers for receptions, and pinch-plants for art projects.
 Now home to a growing population of Monarch Butterflies, it has become a nursery for plants and migrating endangered life.
 The gardens definitely come to life with butterflies and photographers throughout the seasons.

 - North Water Street Heritage Gardens: Step across the street from the Scott County Arts & Cultural Welcome Center to discover live demonstrations of what can be done….
 The UK Horticulture Extension Research Garden hosted by Scott County Master Gardener Milton Adams is in its second year of date gathering, and the Girl Scouts Butterfly Research Garden is just completing its first seed planting year of six varieties of Milkweed.
 Yes, milkweed is an attractive plant and flower in the right place.
 It is very attractive to Monarch Butterflies who endorsed the location with numerous successful egg-to-adult life cycles.